-Like it was said earlier, you can make your kicker ramp any size you want, but this ramp plan's are 2 ft. x 3 ft.
+Like it was said earlier, you can make your kicker ramp any size you want, but these ramp plans are 2 ft. x 3 ft.
 5 in. x 1 1/2 in. as shown in the photo above.

-If you're younger than 16 years old you should, you should probably have a parent help you out when cutting your materials.
+If you're younger than 16 years old, you should probably have a parent help you out when cutting your materials.

 Get your first piece measured and cut and then use it to trace your second piece.

-Now that you've got that most difficult part over with, you can measure and cut all your 2x4's and stack them in a pile next to you side pieces.
+Now that you've got that most difficult part over with, you can measure and cut all your 2x4s and stack them in a pile next to your side pieces.

 4. Attach the last three 2x4 cross-members